 Contrast Growing the Beard, Win the Crowd.
 For a related phenomenon, see Franchise Original Sin.
 When it's whole networks instead of just shows, see Network Decay; for print magazines, see Magazine Decay.
-When a work gets its act together and regains its fandom after such an event see Win Back the Crowd.
+When a work gets its act together and regains its fandom after such an event see Win Back the Crowd and Sophomore Slump.

 When the people start claiming something's a shark jumping moment immediately after it happens, see Ruined FOREVER.

 Because there are too many real life examples, and it is probably the most subjective article we have, none will be listed.
 It is guaranteed that any show of sufficient length (more than two or three seasons) will vary in quality and thus this can start arguments.
 This page only lists overt lampshades of the phrase instead, preferably self deprecating ones.

 In-Universe Examples Only (which allows references to the term):